Time Inc revenue falls on lower subscriptions, newsstand sales

 Revenue fell to $820 million from $833 million.

-The company’s publications include People, Sports Illustrated and its namesake Time magazine, and this is its first earnings report following its spinoff from Time Warner Inc (TWX.N).
+The company’s publications include People, Sports Illustrated and its namesake Time magazine, and this is its first earnings report following its spinoff from Time Warner Inc .
+(Reporting by Soham Chatterjee in Bangalore; Editing by Savio D‘Souza)